Perfect New York Cheesecake

 • 1/4 cup powdered sugar

-• 1 tsp vanilla bean paste
+• 1 teaspoon vanilla bean paste

 Instructions

-• Beat the cream cheese, salt and vanilla in the bowl of a stand mixer for approximately 4 minutes or until smooth and creamy.
-With mixing speed on low, gradually add the sugar, then turn back up to high and beat for an additional minute.
+• Beat the cream cheese, salt, and vanilla in the bowl of a stand mixer for approximately 4 minutes or until smooth and creamy.
+With mixing speed on low, gradually add the sugar, then turn it back up to high and beat for an additional minute.
 With mixing speed on low, add the eggs one at a time, mixing until incorporated.
-Add the sour cream, then the heavy cream, beat on high for 1 minute.
+Add the sour cream, then the heavy cream, and beat on high for 1 minute.

 • Place the prepared springform pan into a large high-sided roasting pan.
 Pour the cream cheese filling into the springform pan, smoothing out the top with a spatula.
 Pour boiling water around the springform pan, taking care not to get any on the filling.
 You'll want the water to go halfway up the side of the pan (this was just to the lip of my 2" tall cake pan).
-Place in the oven and bake at 325 degrees for 1 hour and 45 minutes.
+Place in the oven and bake at 325°F (160°C) for 1 hour and 45 minutes.
 If you like extra firm cheesecake, continue baking for an additional 15 minutes for a total of 2 hours.

 • Remove the cheesecake from the bath and dry the bottom of the pan.
-Place in the refrigerator on a wire cooking rack to chill for at least 4 hours before serving, I prefer 6+ hours.
+Place in the refrigerator on a wire cooling rack to chill for at least 4 hours before serving; I prefer 6+ hours.
 Wrap the top of the cheesecake with foil after 30 minutes in the refrigerator (giving the cheesecake 30 minutes will help prevent condensation from forming on the underside of the foil).

 • Prepare the topping by combining all of the ingredients in a mixing bowl and stirring together until smooth.
 Using a spatula, spread over the top of the cooled cheesecake (you can also do this at about 3 hours into the chill time so that it can set during that remaining hour).
-During the chilling process the cheesecake should come away from the edges of the pan, making it easy and mess-free to remove it before serving.
+During the chilling process, the cheesecake should come away from the edges of the pan, making it easy and mess-free to remove before serving.

 VIDEO